 E nol jere om che al lavoràs la tiere: and there was not man to till the ground (work the earth); literally, and there was not man who was working the earth.
 The verb lavorâ means to work; lavorâ la tiere can be taken as to work the earth, to till the ground.
 In this verse, you encounter al lavoràs, which is the masculine, third-person singular of the coniuntîf imperfet.
 Consider the following: l’om al lavore (the man works); l’om al lavorave (the man was working); nol è om che al lavori (there is not [any] man who works); nol jere om che al lavoràs (there was not [any] man who was working).

-Vocabulary: vignî fûr (to come forth), fâ vignî fûr (to make come forth), la aghe (water), la tiere (earth, land), bagnâ (to wet, to water), il teren (ground), dulintor (surrounding, round about), alore (then), il Signôr Diu (Lord God), fâ (to make, to do), il stamp (form, stamp), fâ il stamp di (to form, to make the form of), un om (man), l’argile (clay), soflà (to blow), la buse (hole), il nâs (nose), la buse dal nâs (nostril), la soflade (breath), la vite (life), deventâ (to become), la creature (creature), vivent (living).
+Vocabulary: vignî fûr (to come forth), fâ vignî fûr (to make come forth), la aghe (water), la tiere (earth, land), bagnâ (to wet, to water), il teren (ground), dulintor (surrounding, round about), alore (so, then), il Signôr Diu (Lord God), fâ (to make, to do), il stamp (form, stamp), fâ il stamp di (to form, to make the form of), un om (man), l’argile (clay), soflà (to blow), la buse (hole), il nâs (nose), la buse dal nâs (nostril), la soflade (breath), la vite (life), deventâ (to become), la creature (creature), vivent (living).

 Verse 6: [Nol jere om] che al fasès vignî fûr aghe de tiere: there was not man to make water come forth from the earth.
 [Nol jere om] che al bagnàs il teren dulintor: there was not man to water the surrounding ground.
 Both fâ and bagnâ are found in the text of this verse in the masculine, third-person singular of the coniuntîf imperfet as al fasès and al bagnàs.